ESQNQRC/ESQNRC-Email-Client/README.md

-#Lambder-Email-Client
+# Lambder-Email-Client
-*Group Lambder conformed by: Daniel Berbesi, Cesar Salazar, Valentina Contreras and Saul Ugueto*
+* Group Lambder conformed by: Daniel Berbesi, Cesar Salazar, Valentina Contreras and Saul Ugueto *

 Client Features:

-1)Shows you unseen emails from your inbox
+1) Shows you unseen emails from your inbox

-2)You can send Emails to:
+2) You can send Emails to:

 - One destinatary or Multiple
 - You can attach a file or Multiple

-3)Clients verifies if there's and URL suspicious
+3) Clients verifies if there's and URL suspicious

 Compile with: python3 imap.py